n-crespo/nvim-config/README.md

 stealing the chunks that you actually need), just clone the repo into your `~/.config/nvim` folder.
 If you don't know how to do that, you shouldn't be using this in the first place.
 If you're using Windows, stop.
 Use WSL and do everything from there.
-(I have forked this repo with a version that is supposed to work (and does work) on Windows, but it is significantly slower and less enjoyable to use.)
+(I have tested this on Windows, and it does work, but it is significantly slower and less enjoyable to use.)